HombreOso/first_flutter_project/strategy.md

 4. Calendar scheduled tasks

-- There should be multpile possibilities to schedule a task:
+- There should be multiple possibilities to start scheduling a task:
     - By tapping on specific day in the month view
     - By tapping on speicfic daytime in the day view
     - By tapping on the floating button "+"